mu-dev987/Ai/README.md

-the core code is the main file in which the code for deployment of the ai assistant lives
+the core code is the gemini.py file in which the code for deployment of the ai assistant lives